bleckfisk/audio-transcoder/README.md

     ```AWS_SECRET_ACCESS_KEY```
     ```AWS_DEFAULT_REGION```

-    - Boto3 will in the files try to reach AWS Service Endpoints.
+    - Boto3 will in the files try to reach AWS Service Endpoints (for reference: https://github.com/brorssonoskar/bleck-audio-transcoder/blob/e8cac9deb74f3ef0bb2d3ad5483440d6dc113871/service/aws_boto3.py#L18).
 When these are unset, it will instead target real AWS, and therefore the variables are not needed in production.

   - Build Transcoder Image from Dockerfile
     ```docker build .```